Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Some branches of business networking groups such as BNI (Business Networking International) limit members to one or two from each profession which can give you more scope for getting clients and referrals.
 So this is something worth taking into consideration before joining.

-If possible trial a networking group with three visits before you actually join and pay any membership fees.
+If possible, trial a networking group with three visits before you actually join and pay any membership fees.
 Unless you immediately feel confident, one visit is not usually enough to really know if joining will be of benefit.
 Three visits gives you a better opportunity to see if you like the environment and if the members are in the sphere of your coaching niche and/or ideal clients.

 Many generic business networking organisations, (i.e. they don’t arise out of a particular profession or interest group) can be over-stuffed with members who are consultants and life and business coaches all looking to make connections with potential clients.

-I’ve had the experience where every other person I speak to, or is at my table, is in the coaching or profession.
+I’ve had the experience where every other person I speak to, or is at my table, is in the coaching or allied profession.
 So whilst you may enjoy the event and the conversations, be aware the client opportunities may be limited.

 I've prepared this list of powerful tips on how to network effectively when physically present with others.
 I learned many of these from my long time friend and networking guru Robyn Henderson who has written several books on the subject.
 Other tips come from my own experiences and observations.